notepad-plus-plus/npp-usermanual/content/docs/plugin-communication.md

 : int, must be zero.

 **Return value**:
-: An object of enum class MacroStatus, with values:
+: An object of the enumeration class MacroStatus, with values:
 - `MacroStatus::Idle` - means macro is not in use and it's empty
 - `MacroStatus::RecordInProgress` - macro is currently being recorded
 - `MacroStatus::RecordingStopped` - macro recording has been stopped